Internet in Egypt: Broadband access

 Broadband Internet access was introduced commercially to Egypt in 2000 as an asymmetric digital subscriber line.
 The service was offered in select central offices in big cities such as Cairo and Alexandria and gradually spread to cover more governorates of Egypt.
 There are numerous (220 according to regulatory authority numbers) Internet service providers in Egypt offering an ADSL service.
 Seven companies own the infrastructure, known as class A ISPs: (Egynet, LINKdotNET, TE Data, NOL, Vodafone data, Noor communication and Yalla).
-Etisalat Egypt bought both NileOnline and Egynet to expand their Internet presence.
+Etisalat Egypt bought both NileOnli and Egynet to expand their Internet presence.
 They sell to class B ISPs which, in turn, one-fourth sell to the rest of the 208 ISPs.

 Broadband connections in Egypt vary in quality.
 Quality depends on the distance from the central loop office, the presence of ISP in that local loop, and the quality of the copper telephone line carrying the broadband connection.
 Internationally, Egypt is currently served with three international submarine cables: namely, FLAG, SEA-ME-WE 3 and SEA-ME-WE 4.
 However, following the mass information blackout of early 2008, with the announcement of Telecom Egypt owned cable TE North and Orascom telecom owned MENA, several other projects are planned to improve the resilience of the international broadband to make sure users internet connect do not go faulty.